Last news in Fakti

 In an unusual political statement for an army commander, Aoun criticized the ruling politicians for Lebanon's financial collapse in 2021, saying that soldiers were starving along with the rest of the population.

-The United States, which has been a major donor to Lebanon since 2006, has have provided more than $2.5 billion to support the Lebanese army, have stepped in with additional aid, including by helping pay soldiers' salaries.
-During Aoun's administration, American aid continued to flow to the army, as part of a U.S. policy aimed at supporting state institutions in order to limit the influence of Hezbollah, which Washington considers a terrorist group.
+The United States, which has been a major player in Lebanon's economy since 2006 The United States, which has provided more than $2.5 billion in support of the Lebanese army since 2011, has stepped in with additional aid, including support for soldiers' salaries.
+During Aoun's administration, American aid continued to flow to the army, part of a U.S. policy aimed at supporting state institutions in order to limit the influence of Hezbollah, which Washington considers a terrorist group.